-1.2 It shall establish a Steering Committee, presided over by the chairman of the assembly, and composed of the vice-chairman of the assembly and the chairmen and vice-chairmen of the committees and any group(s) created by the assembly.
+1.2 WTSA shall establish a Steering Committee, presided over by the chairman of the assembly, and composed of the vice-chairman of the assembly and the chairmen and vice-chairmen of the committees and any group(s) created by the assembly.

-1.3 WTSA shall establish resolutions which define working methods and identify priority issues.
-Prior to and during the development process the following questions should be taken into consideration:
+1.3 Prior to and during the process of developing resolutions which define working methods and identify priority issues, WTSA should take into consideration the following questions:

 a) If an existing Plenipotentiary Conference resolution identifies a priority issue, the need for a similar WTSA resolution should be questioned.